abearcodes/Valheim/ABearCodes.Valheim.SimpleRecycling/ThunderStoreResources/README.md

 ## Changelog

+### 0.0.10

+- setting to disable container recycling button now actually works
+- fix a bug where the recycle button would appear in situations when it shouldn't
+- main recycler logic now evaluates if an item is equipped and if it is, adds that as a blocking issue for recycling.
+- added setting to hide recipes for equipped items, enabled by default

 ### 0.0.9

 - fixed null reference exceptions when plugin starts up (missed due to plugin being loaded before as a script)